Band 6 Mental Health Practitioner

 This an exciting time to join the team as we continue to grow and develop to deliver a high-quality mental health response to people in crisis.
 We are forward thinking and innovative team and are presently working towards HTAs accreditation.

 This team is made up of a Psychiatrist, nurses, Approved Mental Health Practitioners, Social Workers and Support Time Recovery Workers with the support of an admin team and Psychologists.
-To build and broaden your experience whilst adding variety to the post, the successful candidate/s will rotate between working in Home Treatment Team, the Crisis Hub, Single Point of Access team and the helpline.

 This is a full-time post, working 13 long days/nights over a 4 week period.